mikitsu/buchschloss/doc/api.rst

 - Book: this represents a book.
 It saves bibliographic data, such as ISBN, author, title, a Library (see below), any number of Groups (see below) and, if applicable, the Person who has currently borrowed the book [#borrow-in-book]_.
 - Person: this represents someone who can borrow some books.
-Next to personal details, available Libraries and information on borrowing restrictions is stored.
+Personal details, available Libraries and information on borrowing restrictions are stored.
 - Library: Libraries contain a group of books whose borrowing conditions are the same.
   Each Library also stores a "pay_required" (old name, should change to "restricted") value.